If you want to qualify for one of the best loan programs around, you should really know what the FHA loan requirements are.

 When your debt reaches a dangerously high percentage of your income, it can be difficult to make your mortgage payment each month.

-This is why lenders want to get a clear picture of your finances before they are willing to approve you for any type of loan.
+This is why lenders want to get a clear picture of your finances before they approve you for any type of loan.

-In order to calculate this number, a lender will first tally up all of your accumulated debt that you make payments on each month.
+In order to calculate this number, a lender will first tally up all of your accumulated debt that you make payments on.

 These figures include any auto loans, student loans, or credit card payments that you might have on a monthly basis.